cunger/100hoursofada/README.md

 ## Arrays

 * Arrays can have any enumerable, bounded type as an index type.
-(It an be unbound when declaring the array but needs to be constrained before the array can be used.)
+(It can be unbound when declaring the array but needs to be constrained before the array is used.)
   ```ada
   type Valve_State is (Open, Closed, Stuck_Inbetween);
   type Valve_States is array (1..10) of Valve_State;